Needtobreathe: Out of Body and Into the Mystery (2020–2022)

-Caves and allegations (2023—present)
+Caves (2023–2025)

 Needtobreathe performs for 7000+ at Alive Music Festival, Mineral City, OH.

-In May 2023, the band announced their upcoming tenth studio album, Caves.
+In May 2023, the band announced their tenth studio album, Caves.
 It was released on September 15, 2023.
 Caves features collaborations with artists such as Carly Pearce, Judah & the Lion, Old Dominion, and Foy Vance.
 On October 12, 2023, the band released an acoustic version of "Dreams", as well as a remix of the same song with Madism.
 On November 16, 2023, the band released a second version of "Fall On Me" featuring Maverick City Music.
 The following month, a new version of "Hideaway" debuted in which the band collaborated with Mokita.

-On December 31, 2023, NEEDTOBREATHE released the non-album single "I Don’t Wanna Worry".
+On December 31, 2023, Needtobreathe released the non-album single "I Don't Wanna Worry".

 On May 13, 2025, longtime member Seth Bolt announced his departure from the band.

-On June 13, 2025, former band member Bo Rinehart posted on Instagram a statement alleging that his brother Bear had sexually, emotionally and physically abused him throughout their childhood.
-Bear responded to these allegations on social media on June 14th, 2025, writing in part that "My brother and I were both sexually abused at the age of 8 and 6 by a teenage counselor at the Christian camp where we grew up...
-Bo's recent accusation of me conflates our shared experience of abuse with a childhood incident he misrepresents."
-Bear added that the incident had been addressed in counseling with him and Bo.
-He went on to ask for prayer for their family and expressed hope for reconciliation between him and his brother.
-Both subsequently deleted all posts related to the allegations from their respective accounts.

-On September 5, 2025, the band released Momma Loves Me featuring The Red Clay Strays.
+On September 5, 2025, the band released "Momma Loves Me" featuring The Red Clay Strays.

+The Long Surrender (2026-present)

+Needtobreathe released their tenth studio album, The Long Surrender, on March 27, 2026, through MCA Nashville and Drive All Night Records.
+Produced by Dave Cobb and the band, the album was preceded by the singles "Momma Loves Me", "Where You Call Home", "The Long Surrender", and "Highlands".